koma52/readingstreak.koplugin/README.md

 - Recover reading data after reinstalling the plugin
 - Sync reading data if you've been using KOReader's built-in statistics

+## UI Integration

+Display your reading streak directly in Project Title footer for constant motivation!

+**Quick Setup:**
+1. Go to **Tools** → **Reading Streak** → **Settings** → **UI Integration**
+2. Enable "Export to Project Title"
+3. Restart KOReader
+4. Your streak will appear automatically in Project Title footer!

+For detailed instructions, see [UI Integration Guide](UI_INTEGRATION.md).

+*This feature was requested by [@JoeBumm](https://github.com/JoeBumm) in [issue #3](https://github.com/advokatb/readingstreak.koplugin/issues/3).*

 ## Settings

 Access settings via:
 - **Tools** → **Reading Streak** → **Settings**

-The settings dialog is organized into sections:
+The settings menu is organized into submenus:

-### Goals and Tracking
+### Goals

-- **Streak Goal** (button) - Tap to set your daily reading streak goal (1-365 days).
+- **Streak Goal** - Set your daily reading streak goal (1-365 days).
 When you reach this goal, you'll receive a congratulatory notification (if notifications are enabled).
+- **Daily Page Target** - Configure optional daily minimum pages read.
+A day only counts toward the streak once the threshold is met.

-- **Daily Targets** (button) - Configure optional daily minimums for pages read and/or minutes spent reading.
-A day only counts toward the streak once both configured thresholds are met, and you'll see a congratulatory popup the first time you hit the target each day.
-Choose "Off" to disable either threshold.
+- **Daily Time Target** - Configure optional daily minimum minutes spent reading.
+A day only counts toward the streak once the threshold is met.

+### Tracking

+- **Automatically track reading** - Enable/disable automatic tracking when books are opened.
+When enabled, the plugin automatically records reading activity when you open a book.
+- **Show streak notifications** - Enable/disable notifications when you reach your streak goal.
+When enabled, you'll see a notification popup when your current streak equals your goal.

+### Display

-- **Calendar streak display** (button) - Tap to choose how the current streak is displayed in the calendar view.
-Options:
+- **Calendar streak display** - Choose how the current streak is displayed in the calendar view:
   - **Days** - Show only daily streak (e.g., "Current streak: 33 days")
   - **Weeks** - Show only weekly streak (e.g., "Current week streak: 6 weeks")
   - **Both** - Show both daily and weekly streaks (default)

-### Notifications
+### UI Integration

-- **Show streak notifications** - Enable/disable notifications when you reach your streak goal.
-When enabled, you'll see a notification popup when your current streak equals your goal.

-- **Daily target notification** - When daily targets are enabled and notifications are on, the "Today's streak target" popup stays on screen until you dismiss it, ensuring you don't miss the achievement.

-- **Automatically track reading** - Enable/disable automatic tracking when books are opened.
-When enabled, the plugin automatically records reading activity when you open a book.
-When disabled, you'll need to manually trigger tracking (this may require restarting KOReader for changes to take effect).
+- **Export to Project Title** - Display reading streak widget directly in Project Title footer.

 ### Data Management